12 best glasses for kids in 2024

 Cost: $12 for frames + $19 and up for blue light lenses ($31 and up total)

 The affordable blue-light filtering Gizmo glasses for kids get excellent reviews.
 They're a basic rectangle shape, and they come in two classic colors — navy and tortoise — to go with any outfit.
 They're a good choice for parents looking for low-cost, child-size blue light glasses.
 You can buy them here.

 Style: Rectangle computer glasses for kids

-Cost: $22 with blue light blocking lenses included ($22 total)
+Cost: $22 with blue light filtering lenses included ($22 total)

 The Simply Kids Clark blue light glasses from Peepers have a classic wayfarer shape in six color options: aqua, black, blue, pink, red and tortoise.
-While the lenses are non-prescription only, the glasses get good reviews and offer an affordable way to protect kids from digital eye strain.
+While the lenses are non-prescription only, the glasses get good reviews and offer an affordable way to increase comfort during extended time on digital devices.
 You can buy them here.

 Kids Colors Night Swannies

 Style: Kids nighttime blue light glasses